GalSim-developers/GalSim/INSTALL.md

 - Starlink (3.10.0)  (Improved WCS functionality)
 - PyYaml (3.12)      (Reads YAML config files)
 - Pandas (0.20)      (Faster reading of ASCII input files)

+If you want to install these yourself, the quickest way is to do

+    pip install -r requirements.txt

+If you want more control about which version you get or otherwise want to install each package individually, you can do

+    pip install numpy
+    pip install future
+    pip install astropy
+    pip install pybind11
+    pip install LSSTDESC.Coord

+    pip install starlink-pyast
+    pip install pyyaml
+    pip install pandas

+In all cases, you may need to precede the above commands with `sudo` or add `--user` to the end as you normally do when pip installing on your system.

 Installing FFTW